ericholscher/ericholscher.com/site/include/blog.rst

    /blog/2009/nov/*/*
    /blog/2009/dec/*/*

-.. warning:: Everything past here in from college.
+.. warning:: Everything past here is from college.
 I was living in a bit of a different world back then, so buyer beware.

 2008
 ~~~~